 Magento vs Salesforce Commerce Cloud: Which One Should You Choose?

-Adobe Commerce and Salesforce Commerce Cloud offer distinct value propositions.
+Magento vs Salesforce Commerce Cloud offer distinct value propositions.
 The right platform depends on your organization's size, technical resources, existing systems, and operational priorities.
 Below is a practical recommendation based on core business criteria.

-Choose Salesforce Commerce Cloud if:
+On the other hand, choose Salesforce Commerce Cloud if:

 - You are a mid-market or enterprise brand with complex operations and high traffic volume.